1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 Ofcourse a traditional Japanese tea ceremony was conducted for the foreign officials.
 It was explained in detail how to perform a traditional tea ceremony.

-The Komagatake BMX track was a very spectacular track which up till today (2001) is rare in our BMX world.
-An about 8 meter high starting hill with full automatic starting gate, designed and made by Honda.
+The Komagatake BMX track was a very spectacular track which up till today (2001) was rare in our world of BMX.
+An about 8 meter high starting hill with full automatic starting gate, designed and made by Honda has been built.
 The track itself was very long and did have several high jumps and difficult sections in it.
 Spectators were able to sit on the long side of the first straight.
 Seen here an overview of the BMX track.

-The Pacific Oceanic Congress took place on August 22nd., were a Policy Statement was composed and issued after a Board of Director was elected:
+The Pacific Oceanic Congress took place on August 22nd., were a Policy Statement was composed and issued after the Board of Directors was elected:

 President: George E. Esser - USA